-Calgary, Alberta, Canada Independent Director Director Since: 2011 Age: 49
+Calgary, Alberta, Canada Independent Director Director Since: 2011 Age: 50

-Mr. Bell is the Executive Vice President, Corporate and Chief Legal Officer of Dominion Lending Centres Inc., a TSX listed mortgage brokerage company, and served in various positions, including President and Chief Executive Officer, with its predecessor company Founders Advantage Capital Corp. since 2016.
-Previously, Mr. Bell was General Counsel for Olympia Financial Group Inc., a TSX listed financial services company, and its whollyowned subsidiary Olympia Trust Company, a non-deposit taking trust company, and practiced securities and corporate commercial law as a partner at an international law firm.
+Mr. Bell is the Executive Vice President, Corporate and Chief Legal Officer of Dominion Lending Centres Inc., a TSX listed mortgage brokerage company, and served in various executive officer positions at that issuer and its predecessor since 2016.
+Previously, Mr. Bell was General Counsel for Olympia Financial Group Inc., a TSX listed financial services company, and its wholly-owned subsidiary Olympia Trust Company, a non-deposit taking trust company, and practiced securities and corporate commercial law as a partner at an international law firm.